Although I used to visit Rainbow Springs State Park a lot in my University of Florida days it had been almost eight years since my last visit.

 2) Take A Dip In The Unique Water Of Rainbow Springs

 Just look at that water!
 Have you ever seen anything more inviting?

 Though our springs stay a comfortable 72°F year-round, it’s still a little chilly for a Floridian until summer.
 In the winter months you can practically have the pool to yourself, especially in the mornings.

-In protest, Jeremy and I are donating members of the Florida Springs Council, a non-profit coalition leading the legal battle against these damaging permits.
-We are also boycotting Nestle and Seven Springs brands, including Deer Park and Zephyrhills bottled water.
+In protest, we are donating members of the Florida Springs Council, a non-profit coalition leading the legal battle against these damaging permits.
+We are also boycotting Blue Triton brands, including Deer Park and Zephyrhills bottled water.

 We encourage you to get informed on the issue and support the fight to protect Florida’s most important natural resource.

 Now back to your regularly scheduled program…

 It wouldn’t be natural Florida without our beloved wildlife.
 It’s common to see otters among the reeds and turtles sunning themselves on logs.
 As the water is crystal clear you can also see all the fish.

 Alligators are also around.
 Though you’re more likely to see them down Rainbow River rather than near the spring.
 Like Floridians, they think 72°F is chilly too.